LionelDraghi/ArchiCheck/docs/tests/archicheck.md

   Rules :

 ```
-only Archicheck.Main may use Archicheck.Rules
+only Acc.Main may use Acc.Rules
-Archicheck.Main      may use Archicheck.Lang
+Acc.Main      may use Acc.Lang

-Archicheck.Rules may use Archicheck.Lang
+Acc.Rules may use Acc.Lang
-Archicheck.Lang  may use Archicheck.Units
+Acc.Lang  may use Acc.Units
-Archicheck.Units may use Archicheck.Sources
+Acc.Units may use Acc.Sources

-only Archicheck.Main     may use Ada.Command_Line
+only Acc.Main may use Ada.Command_Line

-only Archicheck.Lang.Ada_Processor  may use Ada_Lexer
+only Acc.Lang.Ada_Processor  may use Ada_Lexer
-only Archicheck.Lang.Java_Processor may use Java_Lexer
+only Acc.Lang.Java_Processor may use Java_Lexer

-only Archicheck.Lang.Ada_Processor  may use OpenToken
+only Acc.Lang.Ada_Processor  may use OpenToken
-only Archicheck.Lang.Java_Processor may use OpenToken
+only Acc.Lang.Java_Processor may use OpenToken
-only Archicheck.Rules.Parser        may use OpenToken
+only Acc.Rules.Parser        may use OpenToken

 GNAT use is forbidden

 Ada          use is allowed
-Archicheck.IO       use is allowed
+Acc.IO       use is allowed
-Archicheck.Settings use is allowed
+Acc.Settings use is allowed
-Archicheck_Config   use is allowed
+Acc_Config   use is allowed
 List_Image   use is allowed
 ```

   ![ArchiCheck dependencies view](ac_view.png)